stevewolter/rfcs-1/0000-template.md

 Provide a brief description of the implementation details for the feature.
 What existing code paths are you planning to modify?
-What new classes or datastructures are you planning to introduce?
+What new APIs, classes or datastructures are you planning to introduce?

 ## Discussion Points
 [discussion]: #discussion